 Pittsburgh is a large city located in the state of Pennsylvania.
-With a population of 305,412 people and 191 constituent neighborhoods, Pittsburgh is the second largest community in Pennsylvania.
-Pittsburgh has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 302,898 people and 178 constituent neighborhoods, Pittsburgh is the second largest community in Pennsylvania.
+Much of the housing stock in Pittsburgh was built prior to World War II, making it one of the older and more historic cities in the country.

 Also of interest is that Pittsburgh has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Pittsburgh telecommute to their jobs.
 Overall, about 13.87% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Pittsburgh also has a very large population of students, making it a major college town.
 As often the case, having so many students around has a strong influence on the local culture.
 In fact, Pittsburgh is one of only a few big cities that are also major college towns, making it one of the nation's prominent intellectual centers.
 In addition, the presence of thousands of college students gives Pittsburgh a sophisticated style, and provides lots of diversions and entertainment for students.
 Being a big "college town" not only means that Pittsburgh has a burgeoning arts, music, and nightclub scene, but the innovation sector of the local economy receives a great boost from both the intellectual output of the faculty and the thousands of enthusiastic students who graduate every spring.